hasancse91/flutter_getx_template/README.md

 business logic and pushed into the live data observers which is observing by view.

 <b>View:</b> View is the collections of widgets like Text, Image, Dropdown etc. Which will be displayed
 to the users.
 Even it controls the user input.
-When it needs any data it command the view model (In this project controller) for data and observe the response.
+When it needs any data it command the view model (In this project it's controller) for data and observe the response.
 Till then it may display a loader to the user.

 <b>Model:</b> Model is basically backend logic.
 It controls the data source.